copperleaf91/slithers/README.md

 <figure>
     <img src="images/full_pose.png"
          alt="Test paths used for the simulated experiment with the colored axes representing the desired pose of the end effector.
 The red, blue, and green axes represent the x, y, and z axes, respectively.">
-    <figcaption>Test paths used for the simulated experiment with the colored axes representing the desired pose of the end effector.
-The red, blue, and green axes represent the x, y, and z axes, respectively.</figcaption>
 </figure>

+*Test paths used for the simulated experiment with the colored axes representing the desired pose of the end effector.
+The red, blue, and green axes represent the x, y, and z axes, respectively.*

 <figure>
     <img src="images/full_error_nh.png"